yaaaW777/AirBnB_clone/web_static/README.md

-s readme file gives you all about HTML5 and CSS3
+This readme file is just for the web_static under AirBnB clone